hohn/sarif-cli/README.md

       ]
   ```

+  The script

+      bin/sarif-insert-vcp

+  will add that entry to a SARIF file.

 # Test Setup
   This repository includes some test data (in `data`) and uses =git lfs= for storing those test files; installation steps are at
   [[https://git-lfs.github.com][git-lfs]]; on a mac with homebrew, install it via